FREE ITEM

 [PL 2]

-An Italian combat shotgun that primarily found use in law enforcement and SWAT teams.
-The decision to chamber it in 20 gauge as opposed to 12 gauge was seen as bizarre but was likely chosen due to being automatic.
-It was heavily marketed in the United States where it was adopted by various police departments, including in Sunrise City.
-Civilian versions were made with a smaller capacity magazine in a semi-automatic-only configuration; however, controversy arose over the ability to very easily convert these models back into full-auto.
+An Italian combat shotgun primarily used by law enforcement and SWAT teams.
+The decision to chamber it in 20 gauge as opposed to 12 gauge was likely due to the shotgun being automatic.
+It was heavily marketed for the United States, where it was adopted by various police departments, including ones in Sunrise City.
+Semi-automatic civilian versions were made with smaller capacity magazines, but controversy arose over the ease of converting these models back to full-auto.
 Enough models still exist post-Flash for it to see uncommon usage across the continental United States and beyond, with some in the hands of the USRF.

 BASE TOOL: AA36